 - Vulcanized rubber, not rebonded

-- No PVC (not mixed with PVC)
+- No PVC added

 - Calendared rubber as the top layer (on top of vulcanized) reduces offgassing somewhat.
 This is the best out of all the rubber floors I have seen (Ecore Aurora)